SheharyarDaym/MySQL/README.md

 # MySQL
-Comprehensive collection of SQL solutions from LeetCode, other platforms, and university labs, featuring optimized queries and in-depth explanations.
+* Comprehensive collection of SQL solutions from LeetCode, Hackerrank, and university labs, featuring optimized queries and explanations.
+* Links of the problems are given in each problem file.